teamneusta/pimcore-fixture-bundle/README.md

 Provides a way to manage and execute the loading of data fixtures in Pimcore.

-It can be useful for testing purposes, or for seeding a database with initial data.
+It can be useful for testing purposes or for seeding a database with initial data.

 ## Installation